Sebelandanishvar/Reordering-Jupyter-Notebook-Cell-Numbers/README.md

-# Organise-your-Jupyter-Notebook
+# Reordering-Jupyter-Notebook-Cell-Numbers
-Organise your Jupyter Notebook Cell Number
+Reordering Jupyter Notebook Cell Numbers
-In some cases, you may need to reorganize your Jupyter notebook cell number without running it again.
-It is normally not an easy task, but with this code, it is as easy as ABC.
+Sometimes, you may find the need to rearrange the numbering of cells in your Jupyter Notebook without actually executing them all over again.
+Typically, this can be a bit tricky, but with the following code snippet, it becomes as simple as counting to three.
+Give it a try and enjoy the convenience!
-Enjoy it!